sohel5G/event-management/questions_and_answers.md

 <details><summary><b>Answer</b></summary>
 <p>

-#### Answer: ?
+#### Answer: B ?

-<i>B: `ReferenceError: greetign is not defined`</i>

-`Because there is a typo in the code.
-You declared a variable as "greeting" but later tried to access a non-existent variable "greetign," which results in a ReferenceError, indicating that "greetign" is not defined in the scope of the program.`
+<i>There is a typo in the code.
+Declared a variable as "greeting" but later tried to access a non-existent variable "greetign," which results in a ReferenceError, indicating that "greetign" is not defined in the scope of the program.</i>

 </p>
 </details>